What is a Vendor Take Back Mortgage?

 Key Takeaways

-- A vendor take back mortgage (seller take back mortgage) is when the seller of a property acts as the vendor for the buyer
+• A vendor take back mortgage (seller take back mortgage) is when the seller of a property acts as the vendor for the buyer

-- A vendor take back mortgage is predominantly used by buyers if they don’t have enough money upfront for a down payment, or have a poor credit history
+• A vendor take back mortgage is predominantly used by buyers if they don’t have enough money upfront for a down payment, or have a poor credit history

-- While a vendor take back mortgage seems like a great option outright, there are various risks associated with it for both the buyer and seller that need to be addressed
+• While a vendor take back mortgage seems like a great option outright, there are various risks associated with it for both the buyer and seller that need to be addressed

-What is Vendor Take Back Mortgage?
+What Is A Vendor Take Back Mortgage?

-Who qualifies for a VTB Mortgage?
+Who Qualifies For A VTB Mortgage?

 Before we get into the overall impacts associated with the vendor take back mortgage, let’s first outline some qualifications of it.
 After all, it’s important to know if this is applicable to you.

-- The seller in a take back mortgage has to own the house outright in order to provide this option.
+1. The seller in a take back mortgage has to own the house outright in order to provide this option.

-- The buyer in a vendor take back mortgage has poor credit history and/or too little funds to cover initial down payment/total costs.
+2. The buyer in a vendor take back mortgage has poor credit history and/or too little funds to cover initial down payment/total costs.

 If as a seller you don’t own your property outright, then you can’t engage in a vendor buy back mortgage with your potential buyer.